Mom:s review: Our visit to Disney World with a baby and toddler

 A little planning tip

 In the months of September and October this year, Disney has free dining if you stay in one of their resorts.
 We were able to get a fabulous deal on our room, tickets, and lodging by going in the offseason.
-Additionally, to help plan our first trip with babies, we used, the book The Unofficial Guide to Disney World with Kids.
+Additionally, to help plan our first trip with babies, we used, the book The Unofficial Guide to Disney World.
 It was well worth the $18 or so.

 So, if you’re hesitant about taking babies or small children to Disney World, I recommend you cast your worries aside and just enjoy.
 Based on our experience, Disney World is one of the most family friendly places on earth and we keep going back.

 More Baby Friendly Vacation Spots In Florida

 Have you been to or are you planning a trip to Disney World with a baby or toddler?
 Join the conversation below!

 Add your comments below or return to our baby travel tips section!